WillDonaldson/Physics-Simulations/README.md

 # Physics-Simulations
 Fun projects, mostly for personal practice

-Documentation

-pendulum-small-angle.py
+simple-pendulum.py

 A simulation of the classic mechanics problem.
-Solved using the small angle approximation.
+Pendulum is made of a rod with uniform mass, Hamiltonian used to construct assosiated phase-space plot.
+Derivation of equations can be found on my blog post: